PaperMC/PaperDocs/source/server/aikar-tuning.rst

 Java GC Logging
 ===============

 Are you having old gen issues with these flags?
-Help me help you!
 Add the following flags based on your java version to enable GC Logging:

 **Java 8-10**